SPAAM-community/spaam-community.github.io/home.md

 <title>SPAAM</title>

-# Standards Precautions and Advances in Metagenomics
+# Standards Precautions and Advances in Ancient Metagenomics

 ## About Us
 We are a community of researchers focusing on ancient metagenomics.